chx/ykgodot/README.md

 Optionally, install the [copy url](https://chrome.google.com/webstore/detail/copy-url/mkhnbhdofgaendegcgbmndipmijhbili?hl=en) extension into Chrome.

-pip can install both pyperclip and tldextract.
+pip can install pyperclip, retrying and tldextract.
 No other dependencies.